 As you travel to the north of Greece, the possibility of snow and finding a ski resort increases substantially!
 There are 13 ski resorts in the northern part of Greece, covering large Greek regions such as Epirus, Macedonia, and Thrace.

 Some of the Greek ski resorts are quite small, and they may not be included in this list, but they are all worth visiting as they are always set in stunning nature with lots of other things to do in the area.

-- Olympus Mt Ski Center in Vryssopoules (2450 peak) is unique not only because it is located on the highest and most famous Greek mount.
+Olympus Mt Ski Center in Vryssopoules (2450 peak) is unique not only because it is located on the highest and most famous Greek mount.
 The Olympus ski center belongs to the Greek army.
-However, it is open to the public every weekend between 9 am-3 pm
+However, it is open to the public every Sunday between 9 am-3 pm.

-- Pertouli Ski Center is a small center set in one of the most beautiful natural environments in Greece.
-Ideal for beginners and families is located 375 km north of Athens and 256 km from Thessaloniki.
+Pertouli Ski Center is a small winter center in the mountain Koziakas.
+It is set in one of the most beautiful natural environments in Greece.
+You can find the center 40 km from Trikala, 260 km from Thessaloniki, and 370 km from Athens.

 What to Visit

-- The second nearby ski center of Prophitis Ilias is ideal for families and ski beginners
+- The second nearby ski center of Prophitis Ilias or Politsies, (four kilometers from Metsovo) with six slopes, three lifts, a chalet, ski schools, and equipment rental stores.
+It is ideal for families and ski beginners

 - Monastery of Zoodochou Pigis

 11. Vasilitsa Ski Center Grevena (one of the top ski resorts in Greece)